 regulatory mode have been included in this update.

 Version 6 of the model has been updated to include all updates through MCB-E as

 well as the new regulatory switch used in Version 5.8 and settings recommended

-by the EPA.
+by the USEPA.
 An extensive set of new features has been added to the graphical

 user interface system and support processors.

 The USEPA has approved an update in CALPUFF from V5.711a (dated July 16, 2004) to V5.8